pxchen95/overlappingspikes/README.md

 # overlappingspikes
-Neural spike sorting algorithms for overlapping spikes in MATLAB.
+Neural spike sorting algorithms for overlapping spikes.
+Algorithms are all written in MATLAB.
 Completed as a senior thesis project, advised by Professor Alexander H. Barnett.

 - **maindriver.m:** sorts spikes with and without penalty, with and without time shifts
 - **decision_bound.m:** plots the decision boundaries in the 2-spike case for all algorithms in **notimeshifts**